 What are your thoughts?
 Do you break out the camera often while on travel or do you prefer to sit back and soak in your surroundings?
 What do you think the purpose of taking photos while traveling is?
 Do you agree with Sontag's statement, below?

-"...Essentially the camera makes everyone a tourist in other people's reality, and eventually in one's own" - Susan Sontag, On Photograph
+"...Essentially the camera makes everyone a tourist in other people's reality, and eventually in one's own" - Susan Sontag, On Photography

 No comments: